 Our graphic tees have become more defiant, emblazoned with slogans that demand more than they concede.
 Our hats have become, quite literally, more vulvovaginal, standing in as symbols of our strength, our pride, our womanhood (albeit one specific—and white—form of womanhood).
 And even our daintiest accessories—our jewelry—have undergone something of a feminist transformation.
 Adorned with frank, celebratory images of the female form or even franker political slogans, our necklaces, bracelets, earrings and rings have become outlets for our voices—empowering us to express ourselves in ways as subtle as they are statement-making.

 We’d be ignoring the metaphorical elephant in the room if we failed to address one simple truth: Fashion may feel like a commodified and frivolous approach to the feminist movement.
 Capitalism is a complicated thing—one that has entrenched many women, especially women of color, in poverty.
 And buying a political T-shirt is no substitute for getting involved in local politics, supporting feminist candidates or turning out to vote.
 However, we’re of the mind that the world is better with more pro-women stuff in it.
 And if a woman wants to nod to her politics while getting dressed in the morning, who are we to tell her she shouldn’t?
+In honor of International Women’s Day next week (and in honor of women in general), scroll through below to check out some of the best feminist jewelry pieces money can buy.

 A subtle way to pay homage to the female form.